Scott Larsen, PhD

 The Larsen lab is currently engaged in five major projects (collaborators in parentheses):

 1) Inhibitors of Rho/MRTF/SRF-mediated gene transcription for the treatment of metastatic cancer and fibrosis.
 (Richard Neubig (MSU), Dinesh Khanna)

 2) Improving the CNS-permeability of a glycosphingolipid biosynthesis inhibitor for the treatment of CNS-based lipidoses, which can cause rare but devastating diseases such as Tay-Sachs and Gaucher.
 (James Shayman, Richard Keep)

-4) Structure-based design of Isozyme-selective inhibitors of ALDH for treating chemoresistant ovarian cancer (Ron Buckanovich, Nouri Neamati, Thomas Hurley (IUPUI))
+4) Structure-based design of Isozyme-selective inhibitors of ALDH for treating chemoresistant ovarian cancer (Ron Buckanovich (U Pitt), Nouri Neamati, Thomas Hurley (IUPUI))

 5) CNS-permeable inhibitors of Toxoplasma gondii Cathepsin L for treatment of toxoplasmosis (Vern Carruthers)

 Dr. Larsen is no longer taking new graduate students.

 Development of small molecule hits from high throughput screening to in vivo proof-of-concept studies